laurashen/data-science-sequencing.github.io/lectures/lecture1.md

 various other biological molecules (and there are even proposals on how to use DNA sequencing for [detecting dark matter](http://arxiv.org/abs/1206.6809)).

-High-throughput sequencing can be thought of as a tool (e.g. a microscope) that can be used to measure a variety of quantities.
+High-throughput sequencing can be thought of as a microscope that can be used to measure a variety of quantities.
 The basic paradigm (shown below) is to reduce the estimation problem of interest to a DNA sequencing problem, which can be handled using high-throughput sequencing.
 This is similar in principle